Sewa Bhawan Hospital

 About Sewa Bhawan Hospital

-In the Savera Community Health and Development Project, almost one hundred community-based organizations (CBOs) are active in almost twenty villages.
+In the Community Health and Development Projects, almost one hundred community-based organizations (CBOs) are active in almost twenty villages.
 Some of these organizations are self-help groups, some are farmers’ clubs, and others are youth groups.
 One project they have worked on is renovating and constructing water resources.
 When wastelands are reclaimed, the food security of vulnerable families is established.
 These CBOs operate seed banks to enable farmers not to take loans from money lenders at high rates.
-Working along with government and non-government agencies, the Savera Project has been able to improve the condition of healthcare for women and children.
+Working along with government and non-government agencies, the community projects have been able to improve the condition of healthcare for women and children.
 Institutional deliveries and immunizations are more common now, while the infant mortality and maternal mortality rates have dropped.

-The Bastar Community Health and Development Project has done extensive work in the area of Reproductive and Child Health, and has increased immunization coverage, anti-natal care, institutional deliveries, and use of spacing methods of family planning.
+Another Community Health and Development Project has done extensive work in the area of Reproductive and Child Health (RCH), and has increased immunization coverage, antenatal care, institutional deliveries, and use of spacing methods for family planning.
 They also plan to work with infertility issues.
 In addition to RCH, this project has also worked to replace and install hand water pumps to vastly improve drinking conditions in villages.
 Cleaning drainage systems also improves quality of life for these villagers.